Pszczyna: World War II

 During the German invasion of Poland, which started World War II, fighting occurred in the surroundings of Pszczyna, which can be seen by observing the leftovers of concrete strongholds around the town.
 In that area, the Battle of Pszczyna took place on September 1–2, 1939, where German forces breached main Polish defensive lines protecting the Silesian area.
 On September 4, in the local park, the German Freikorps murdered 14 Poles who had taken part in the defense of nearby Katowice (13 boy scouts and one school teacher).
 They were buried in the nearby forest in an unmarked mass grave.
 Poles arrested during the Intelligenzaktion, aimed at the extermination of the Polish intelligentsia, were imprisoned in a local court prison, and then deported to concentration camps.

-From November 1942 to April 1943, the Germans operated a forced labour subcamp of the Auschwitz concentration camp in the present-day district of Stara Wieś.
+From November 1942 to April 1943, the German administration operated a forced labour subcamp of the Auschwitz concentration camp in the present-day district of Stara Wieś.

 In the final stages of the war, in January 1945, the Nazi Germans murdered many prisoners of the Auschwitz concentration camp, who tried to escape during a death march.
 Between the end of January and beginning of February 1945, the war storm came through Pszczyna with no serious damage to the city.
 Unfortunately, the wooden historic church of Saint Jadwiga burned down in 1939.
 The city was liberated on February 10, 1945.